-The purpose of this study is to identify, develop, upgrade, manage and maintain a network of linked and shared on and off road cycling and walking paths suitable for commuting and mildura south development plan development plan sixteenth and ontario avenue activity centre retail and commercial higher density resdential residential development cells community hub potential future non residential uses (school or aged care site) public open space wetlands / retention basin utility area robust urban street edge boulevard built form and sting response park edge built form and sting response gateway features future active recreational uses existing open space pedestrian connection new open space connection potential long term connection to lake hawthom connection to major area of future open space deakin avenue boulevard greenway avenues.
+The purpose of this study is to identify, develop, upgrade, manage and maintain a network of linked and shared on and off road cycling and walking paths suitable for commuting and mildura south development plan development plan sixteenth and ontario retail and commercial higher density resdential residential development cells. community hub potential future non residential uses (school or aged care site) public open space wellands / retention basin utility area robust urban street edge boulevard built form and siting response park edge built form and siting response gateway features future active recreational 0 uses existing open space (--) pedestrian connection new open space connection potential long term connection to take hawthorn connection to major area of future open space deakin avenue boulevard greenway avenues parkways secondary road an an an a edge road rear access lane ..... £ Project Ref.
+10.649 UDD-017 Dwg No. 1:10,000@A3 Scale 27.02.14 Date: C Revision:

-Specific to this study, development of the Mildura South growth area is likely to contribute to create greater congestion on roads and potentially greater demand for cycling and walking opportunities to link these communities to the CBD and key recreational and parkwaya secondary road edge road rear access lane
+Specific to this study, development of the Mildura South growth area is likely to contribute to create greater congestion on roads and potentially greater demand for cycling and walking opportunities to link these communities to the CBD and key recreational and